-or-

 One of the best and most highly recommended books on classroom management is available from Amazon.com.
 Click HERE to read about it and order it.

 Classroom management and management of student conduct are skills that teachers acquire and hone over time.
 These skills almost never "jell" until after a minimum of few years of teaching experience.
 To be sure, effective teaching requires considerable skill in managing the myriad of tasks and situations that occur in the classroom each day.
-Skills such as effective classroom management are central to teaching and require "common sense," consistency, a sense of fairness, and courage.
+Skills such as effective classroom management are central to teaching and require "common sense," consistency, an often undervalued teacher behavior, a sense of fairness, and courage.
 These skills also require that teachers understand in more than one way the psychological and developmental levels of their students.
 The skills associated with effective classroom management are only acquired with practice, feedback, and a willingness to learn from mistakes.
 Sadly, this is often easier said than done.
 Certainly, a part of this problem is that there is no practical way for education students to "practice" their nascent skills outside of actually going into a classroom setting.
 The learning curve is steep, indeed.

 As previously mentioned, personal experience and research indicate that many beginning teachers have difficulty effectively managing their classrooms.
 While there is no one best solution for every problem or classroom setting, the following principles, drawn from a number of sources, might help.
 Classroom teachers with many years of experience have contributed to an understanding of what works and what doesn't work in managing classrooms and the behavior of students.
 The following information represents some of the things that good classroom teachers do to maintain an atmosphere that enhances learning.
 It is written in straightforward, non-preachy language, and will not drive you to distraction with its length.
 I think most students appreciate that.
 With that in mind, I truly hope this information is useful to you.
+Should you decide to purchase my Catalyst: Tools for Effective Teaching 2.0 program, you will be treated to a great deal of additional classroom management resource material that you can put to use right away or down the road when you start teaching.

 Please send any comments, suggestions, or questions to Dr. Robert Kizlik